GUIDES

 Chapter 13: The Transformer Takeover: Vision Transformers (ViT)

-In 2020, the Transformer architecture, which revolutionized natural language processing, was adapted for vision in the form of the Vision Transformer (ViT).
+In 2020, the Transformer architecture, which revolutionized natural language processing, was adapted for computer vision in the form of the Vision Transformer (ViT).
 Instead of local convolutions, ViT uses a self-attention mechanism to weigh the importance of every image patch relative to every other patch, capturing global context from the first layer.

 Chapter 14: Reconstructing Reality: 3D Computer Vision